NeutrinosPlatform/platformDocumentation/1.0.0/Components/Charts/Ngx Charts/ngx-line-chart.md

 ];
 ```
 #### Labels:
-Here, teh labels are automatically taken by from the dataset.
+Here, the labels are automatically taken from the dataset.
 The label will be **'name'** for the y-axis and **'values'** for the x-axis
 #### Legend
-Here is a sample of legend that is declared and initialized in the component class of **Ts** file of the project.
+Here is a sample of the legend that is declared and initialized in the component class of **Ts** file of the project.
 ```typescript
  [legend] = true;
 ```
-This legends is taken from the dataset, and displayed on the right side of the chart by default.
+This legend is taken from the dataset, and displayed on the right side of the chart by default.
 Only the **name** parameter is taken into the legend section.
 ## Associated Attributes
-- **Gradient (Color/color hexadecimal code):** Gradient is a combination of different colors pattern and style which is used to the lines in the chart.
+- **Gradient (Color/color hexadecimal code):** Gradient is a combination of different color patterns and styles.
 For example,
     ```css
     background: linear-gradient(to bottom, #33ccff 0%, #ff99cc 100%)
     ```

--   **[xAxis] (True/False):** This attribute diplays the level for the x-axis.
+-   **[xAxis] (True/False):** This attribute diplays the x-axis points.
 If it is true, it will display otherwise it does not.
 For example,
     ```typescript
     [xAxis] = 'True' OR [xAxis] = 'False'
     ```
--  **[yAxis] (True/False):** This attribute diplays the level for the y-axis as like x-axis.
+-  **[yAxis] (True/False):** This attribute diplays the y-axis points.
 If it is true, it will display otherwise it does not.
 For example,
     ```typescript
     [yAxis] = 'True' OR [yAxis] = 'False'
     ```
-- **Legends (Boolean):** It display category of data that is used in plotting the line chart.
+- **Legends (Boolean):** It displays the categories of data that are used in plotting the line chart.
 If it is true, it shows the legends otherwise it does not show.
 - **[xAxisLabel] (String):** It gives the name to the x-axis.
 For example,
     ```typescript
     [xAxisLabel] = "Country"